dfinity/portal/docs/developer-docs/setup/deploy-mainnet.md

     ![cycles wallet](_attachments/cycles-wallet.png)

-    For more information about the commands and methods available for working with the default cycles wallet, see [Use the default cycles wallet](/developer-docs/setup/cycles/cycles-wallet.md).
+    For more information about the commands and methods available for working with the default cycles wallet, see [use the default cycles wallet](/docs/developer-docs/setup/cycles/cycles-wallet.md).

 ## Register, build, and deploy the application